 - Develop fully the economic analysis of water use (including the polluter pays principle, including a clear definition of water services, harmonising methodologies and data in all RBMPs) and ensure that the water tariffs/fees lead to adequate recovery of the costs of water services and provide incentives for users to use water resources efficiently.
 This is particularly important for agriculture.
 The implementation of measures on cost recovery and water pricing based on a common approach across RBDs is urgent, in order to fulfil the Article 9 requirements and to achieve economic sustainability. - Up to now, there is no consideration of climate change no "climate proofing" of the RBMP/PoMs.
 These issues need to be dealt with urgently. - The Drought Management Plans (DMP) developed as supplementary to the RBMPs are a valuable addition.
-However, they need to be taken a step further, be more harmonised, and evolve into an operational level with the "measures proposals" being implemented in areas where relevant. - Ensure that the authorities responsible for water management are fully in charge of the contents and development of the RBMPs.
+However, they need to be taken a step further, be more harmonised, and evolve into an operational level with the "measures proposals" being implemented in areas where relevant.
+For GR13/14 it would also be valuable to develop DMPs (this is also mentioned as a basic measure in the PoMs). - Ensure that the authorities responsible for water management are fully in charge of the contents and development of the RBMPs.
 Support from consultants and researchers is often necessary, but the authorities' ownership of the RBMP should be ensured to embed the WFD principles and obligations into practice and avoid the disconnection of the planning process from the water management reality.
 Long-term capacity and expertise building should be ensured in the water administration, based on sufficient resources and personnel available at all relevant administrative levels. - The consultation process needs to be strengthened.
 More efforts should be done to ensure active participation of all relevant stakeholders and the comments should be taken under consideration in a more transparent way.